-Extortion is known as the criminal offense which occurs when an individual unlawfully obtains money property or services from another individual’s entity or institution.
+Extortion is known as a criminal offense which occurs when an individual unlawfully obtains money property or services from another individual’s entity or institution.
 The offense also occurs when an individual obtains something through coercion.
 It can be tried as a federal crime if it involves the use of a computer system, phone, by mail or in using any instrument of “interstate commerce.”
 In order for the crime of extortion to be charged to an individual, a message only has to be sent by the offender willingly and knowingly; the intended recipient does not have to receive the notice.

 Depending on the severity of the charges, a conviction for an extortion charge in Los Angeles can include jail or prison time, fines, probation, parole and possibly restitution to the victim.
 If you have previous convictions on your record, you may be subject to harsher penalties as well.
 Generally, a conviction can cause an offender to spend up to 4 years in state prison.
 The attempt to commit extortion can also be penalized with up to a year in county jail.

 In order for prosecutors to be able to obtain a conviction of extortion in Los Angeles, they need to be able to prove one of the following fact patterns beyond a reasonable doubt.

 In our definition and elements of extortion above, we said that extortion could be committed when there is some sort of force or threat of force applied to somebody else in an effort to gain money or property of value.
 The types of threats in these cases include the following: